|Creutzfeldt-Jakob disease (CJD) is the most common human form of a group of rare, fatal brain disorders known as prion diseases.|

 Sporadic Creutzfeldt-Jakob disease has no known cause.
 Most scientists believe the disease begins when prion protein somewhere in the brain spontaneously misfolds, triggering a "domino effect" that misfolds prion protein throughout the brain.
 Genetic variation in the prion protein gene may affect risk of this spontaneous misfolding.

-Mutations in the prion protein gene also may play a yet-to-be-determined role in making people susceptible to infectious CJD from external sources.
-Scientists don't yet know the why infectious CJD seems to be transmitted through such a limited number of external sources.
+Mutations in the prion protein gene also may play a yet-to-be-determined role in making people susceptible to acquired CJD from external sources.
+Scientists don't yet know the why acquired CJD seems to be transmitted through such a limited number of external sources.
 Researchers have found no evidence that the abnormal protein is commonly transmitted through sexual activity or blood transfusions.

 Familial CJD is caused by variations in the prion protein gene that guarantee an individual will develop CJD.
 Researchers have identified more than 50 prion protein mutations in those with inherited CJD.
 Genetic testing can determine whether family members at risk have inherited a CJD-causing mutation.
 Experts strongly recommend professional genetic counseling both before and after genetic testing for hereditary CJD.

 Stay up-to-date on the latest advances in Alzheimer's and dementia treatments, care and research.
 Subscribe now

 There is no treatment that can slow or stop the underlying brain cell destruction caused by Creutzfeldt-Jakob disease and other prion diseases.
 Various drugs have been tested but have not shown any benefit.
 Clinical studies of potential CJD treatments are complicated by the rarity of the disease and its rapid progression.